kkr-genweb/github-slackbot/README.md

 ### 2. Set Environment Variables

-Create a `.env` file in the project root with the following variables that you will get from github and slack:
+Create a `.env` file in the project root with the following variables that you will get from GitHub, Slack, and OpenAI:

 ```
 SLACK_BOT_TOKEN=xoxb-your-bot-token
 SLACK_APP_TOKEN=xapp-your-app-token
 GH_TOKEN=your-github-personal-access-token
+OPENAI_API_KEY=your-openai-api-key
 ```

 Alternatively, you can use a script to set these variables in your environment by running `source token_setter.sh` which should set the variables for you using exports per below: